-Lost, broken or worn parts should be replaced immediately.
+Replace broken or worn parts immediately.
 The water-lubricated paddlewheel bearings have a life of up to 5 years on low-speed boats [less than 10kn (11MPH)] and 2 years on high-speed vessels.
 Some depth/temperature units can be upgraded by adding a speed sensor.
-Obtain parts from your instrument manufacturer or marine dealer.